 Grannies Soap Flakes

-Recommended to be the best; however, they seem not to be available in the UK any more.
+Recommended to be the best; however, they are increasingly hard to come by in the UK.

 Playlearn Pure Original Boxed Soap Flakes

 Unfragranced soap flakes which dissolve in hot water can also be used around the house for other jobs, beneficial to those particularly sensitive to environmental factors.